 D5.4 Future resource requirements, financing and gap analysis 2011-2015: In order to achieve the national objectives mentioned in previous chapters, there would be a significant increase and growth of expenditure as explained below.
-As seen in the below table; a resource envelope of U\$ 468.6 million will be needed over the plan period, with an annual average of U\$90 million which is more than that in the baseline year (U\$38.5 Million).
+As seen in the below table; a resource envelope of U\$ 255.791million will be needed over the plan period, with an annual average of US\$ 51.18 million compared to baseline year (U\$38.5 Million).
 This increase is mainly due to the planned introduction of new vaccines (Rota and Pneumococcal vaccines